robotics-upo/OCELLIMAV-Project/README.md

 In folders you will find data and scripts to reproduce our experiments and results.
 About folders and its contents:

 ### ./data:
 Experiments data recorded.
-There are two subfolders:

-- **files:** contains 20 folders, one per experiment set.
-Each of these folders in turns contains a `data.txt` file with IMU information recorded such as time, angular rates, image pathes, etc. There are also three subfolders, one per camera, with original cameras images recorded.
-The first 13 sets are pure rotations experiments and the last 7 sets are pure translations experiments.

-- **processed:** contains 20 processed experiment sets in `.npz` format.
-There are also two Python scripts to process information in `./files` toobtain these `.npz` files.
+Contains 20 processed experiment sets in `.npz` format and a README file where data structure is explained.

 ### ./scripts:
 In this folder you will find two Python scripts, one for training the network proposed in the paper (`training.py`) and one for testing the trained network (`testing.py`).